Sturtevant's – Skiing & Snowboarding Goggles

 HOW TO CHOOSE THE RIGHT GOGGLES FOR SKIING & SNOWBOARDING

-Spending time on the slopes on a clear and sunny day is everyone’s dream, but the sun’s reflection on the snow is bright and intense.
-Adding a great pair of ski or snowboarding goggles to your equipment is essential to help combat the sun’s rays as well as protect your eyes from the wind on the cold, blustery days.
-With the plethora of options for men’s, women’s, or kid’s ski and snowboarding goggles we know it can be confusing to pick out the right pair.
-That’s why we’ve prepared this guide to help you understand the different options available and determine how to choose ski and snowboarding goggles and find the ones that work best for you.
+Spending time on the slopes on a clear and sunny day is everyone’s dream, but the sun’s glare off the snow is bright and intense.
+A stormy powder day is even better, but it’s hard to ski with snow in your eyes!
+A great pair of goggles is essential to shield your eyes from the sun, wind and snow.
+High quality goggle lenses can help you better see the terrain and improve your skiing or riding.
+With so many goggle options for both adults and children, it can be confusing to pick out the right pair.
+This guide will help you understand the different options and features available and decide what pair of goggles will work best for you.

 Visible Light Transmission and Lens Color